weaveworks/ignite/README.md

 - Launch and manage entire “app ready” stacks from Git because Ignite supports GitOps!
 - Run even legacy or special apps in lightweight VMs (eg for multi-tenancy, or using weird/edge kernels).

-And- potentially- we can run a cloud of VMs ‘anywhere’ using Kubernetes for orchestration, Ignite for virtualization, GitOps for management, and supporting cloud native tools and APIs.
+And - potentially - we can run a cloud of VMs ‘anywhere’ using Kubernetes for orchestration, Ignite for virtualization, GitOps for management, and supporting cloud native tools and APIs.

 ### Scope